sdbx/Utils/nsy2/README.md

 ## Introduction

-This program generates a "noisy" sentence by including an exclamation/question mark between each words.
+This program generates a "noisy" sentence by including an exclamation/question mark between each word.

 ## Usage

 ```
-nsy2 MARK_KIND < TEXT_FILE_NAME
+./nsy2 MARK_KIND < TEXT_FILE_NAME

 where
    MARK_KIND = e | q   (exclamation or question)